0xshariq/package-installer-cli/README.md

 ## 💡 Tips

 - Use `pi .` to scaffold in the current directory
-- Check the generated `README.md` for next steps
 - Visit framework docs for advanced features

 ### Combination Templates 🆕